AlexandraBaier/alexandrabaier.github.io/_posts/2025-02-03-book_review_tidy_first.markdown

 In such cases, you have to be aware of way too many methods in way too many places.
 This makes it hard to make sense of what a method is actually doing.
 One pile just means inlining everything until you got a good big pile of code.
-This is a good way to get a new perspective and a holistic view at what the code does.
+This is a great way to get a new perspective and a holistic view at what the code does.
 It typically enables other tidyings like "chunk statements" and might also help you detect duplication or unnecessary data transformations.
 The latter occurs from time to time in the legacy application I work on.
+It always feels very nice, when I save a couple of unnecessary passes over some large data structure.

 ### Explaining comments